aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

             result=invalidity(data, "value", exampleValues)

-The funtion we are using is called invalidity.
-The inputs are data, column name and the list of values we want to check.
+The funtion is called invalidity.
+The inputs are data, column name and the list of values.

     invalidity(data, "value", exampleValues)

-The output here will be 1 , becaue "X" is in the list of values.
+The output will be 1 , becaue "X" is in the list of values.

 11. Check Length
 ~~~~~~~~~~~~~~~~

-In this example we are checking if the number of characters of the values in the column `id` are equal to the `required_length`.
+The check performed here is the number of characters of the values in the column `id` are equal to the `required_length`.

-We provide a dummy dataframe with column name "id"
+A dummy dataframe with column name "id"

  .. code-block:: python